kubocd/kubocd-doc/docs/user-guide/110-kind.md

 kubocd version
 ```

-You can now move to [your first deployment with KuboCD](130-a-first-deployment.md)
+You are now ready for [your first deployment with KuboCD](130-a-first-deployment.md).